 Maintaining temperature balance across the string is very important for maximum battery life.
-The difference between the maximum and minimum cell temperature in a series string can be no more than 3°C. Excessive temperature variation will result in the need for equalization and may result in loss of battery operational life.
+The difference between the maximum and minimum cell temperature in a series string shall not be more than 3°C. Excessive temperature variation will result in the need for equalization and may result in loss of battery operational life.